What you need to know:

 - Provides personalized customer support.
 Their team will support your refinancing journey at each step.

-- Minimal fees.
+- No fees.
 ELFI has no application fees and no origination fees.

 - No prepayment penalties.
 You can pay ahead on your loans with no consequences.